bfuller7141/Sun-City-Mechanical-Test/src/content/cooling/mini-split-ac.md

 question3: Can I install a mini split AC system in any room?
 answer3: Yes, mini split systems can be installed in almost any room, making them versatile for cooling specific areas.
-However, the installation should be done by a professional to ensure proper placement and operation....
+However, the installation should be done by a professional to ensure proper placement and operation.
 ---